ShadowMario/FNF-PsychEngine/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

+If you wanna use spritemaps install `haxelib install flxanimate` on a Command prompt/PowerShell

+and if you don't you can simply delete the "haxelib name="flxAnimate" Line on Project.xml along with "import flxanimate.FlxAnimate;" on playstate.hx.

 ## Credits:
 * Shadow Mario - Programmer
 * RiverOaken - Artist